Home / Alcohol / Ibuprofen & Alcohol

 Wrapping It Up

 The risks of mixing ibuprofen and alcohol include gastrointestinal bleeding, kidney problems, and excessive drowsiness.
-If you experience any of the related symptoms mentioned above, contact your doctor immediately.
+If you experience any related symptoms mentioned above, contact your doctor immediately.